openpdfx/openpdfx/README.md

 ![Java 21](https://img.shields.io/badge/Java-21-blue?logo=java&logoColor=white)
 ![Java 24](https://img.shields.io/badge/Java-25-blue?logo=java&logoColor=yellow)

-## Use Openpdfx as Maven dependency
+## Use OpenPdfx as Maven dependency

-Openpdfx can be used as a Maven dependency.
+OpenPdfx can be used as a Maven dependency.
 It is built and distributed using Jitpack.

 1. Add Maven dependency to the pom.xml file:
 ```xml